Mark Udall: Abortion

-NRLC- National Right to Life Committee gives Udall a 0% rating for abortion rights, while his opponent in 2014, Cory Gardner, earned a 100% rating.
+The National Right to Life Committee (NRLC) gave Udall a 0% rating for abortion rights, while his opponent in 2014, Cory Gardner, received a 100% rating.

 Agriculture

 In February 2014, Udall voted for the Federal Agriculture Reform and Risk Management Act of 2013, a $1 trillion bill that ended direct payments to farmers but expanded crop insurance by $7 billion over the next decade, created new subsidies for rice and peanut growers that will kick in if or when prices drop, and cut food stamp subsidies for 1.7 million people in 15 states.

 In 2011, Udall and Senator Susan Collins successfully introduced an amendment to the Senate's agriculture appropriations bill.
 The amendment to the appropriations bill removed a limit placed on potatoes in the Department of Agriculture's new school nutrition guidelines.

 Campaign finance reform

 Udall is a member of the ReFormers Caucus of Issue One, a bipartisan organization dedicated to reducing the influence of money in politics.